isomerpages/moe-haiggirls/_cce/MOE Sexuality Education in Schools.md

 8\.
 Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be sent to parents via Parents Gateway (PG) and is also downloadable **[here](/files/2023%20HGS%20SEd%20Parent%20Opt-out%20Form.pdf)**.
-The completed opt-out form is to be submitted by 1/3/2022.
+The completed opt-out form is to be submitted before the programme commences.

 10\.
 Parents can contact the school at [haiggirlssch@moe.edu.sg](mailto:haiggirlssch@moe.edu.sg), Tel: 6344 0293 for discussion or to seek clarification about the school’s sexuality education programme.